accessibility-luxembourg/accessibilite.public.lu/content/en/cahier-des-charges.md

 #### Minimum requirements

-Taking into account the characteristics of the project as defined in this contract, the CONTRACTOR must ensure that the developments, content and functionalities present a level of compliance at least equal to 80%.
+Taking into account the characteristics of the project as defined in this contract, the CONTRACTOR must ensure that the developments, content and features present a level of compliance at least equal to 80%.

 This minimum requirement does not replace the requirement linked to the legal level (i.e. a compliance rate of 100%), but constitutes the threshold below which a failure on the part of the service provider could be observed.

 This minimum requirement concerns all the functions and content developed by the CONTRACT HOLDER, as well as the capacity of any content editing functions to produce compliant content.

-This minimum level of requirement does not apply to content produced by the ORGANISM's own teams or to [content that may be subject to exemptions](https://accessibilite.public.lu/fr/obligations.html#contenus-exemptés) as defined by law.
+This minimum level of requirement does not apply to content produced by the ORGANISM's own teams or to [content that may be subject to exemptions](https://accessibilite.public.lu/en/obligations.html#contenus-exemptés) as defined by law.

-For any non-compliant functionality or content for which compliance may represent a [disproportionate burden](https://accessibilite.public.lu/fr/obligations.html#derogation-for-disproportionate-burden) for the CONTRACT HOLDER, any exemption for disproportionate burden must be validated by the ORGANIZATION.
+For any non-compliant functionality or content for which compliance may represent a [disproportionate burden](https://accessibilite.public.lu/en/obligations.html#derogation-for-disproportionate-burden) for the CONTRACT HOLDER, any exemption for disproportionate burden must be validated by the ORGANIZATION.

 #### Verification